 - forgetting to warn a patient of known serious risks for a procedure or drug.

-These cases can also be filed against hospitals, medical practices, medical facilities, etc. Some of the most common medical malpractice cases involve misdiagnosis of major medical conditions like stroke, heart attack, pulmonary embolism or cancer at a hospital or medical facility.
+These cases can also be filed against hospitals, medical offices, medical facilities, etc. Some of the most common medical malpractice cases involve misdiagnosis of major medical conditions like stroke, heart attack, pulmonary embolism or cancer at a hospital or medical facility.

 What type of compensation can I receive?